 Once on the slickrock, you’ll hike up and down several hills.
-Cairns are randomly placed to help guide you, but really you should have the Gaia GPS (or nother outdoor app) downloaded with a map of the area to guide you.
+Cairns are randomly placed to help guide you, but really you should have the Gaia GPS (or another outdoor app) downloaded with a map of the area to guide you.
 Again, you can always see Wild horse Window Arch (the black area in the top right corner).

 At exactly 1 mile you will reach Wild Horse Window Arch!

 Charlie shows just how large this arch is.

 My favorite view from inside Wild Horse Window Arch!